International Cospas-Sarsat Programme: Background

 Cospas-Sarsat is best known as the system that detects and locates emergency beacons activated by aircraft, ships and people engaged in recreational activities in remote areas, and then sends these distress alerts to search-and-rescue (SAR) authorities.
 Distress beacons capable of being detected by the Cospas-Sarsat System (currently 406-MHz beacons) are available from several manufacturers and vendor chains.
 Cospas-Sarsat does not make or sell beacons.

-Between September 1982 and December 2021 the Cospas-Sarsat System provided assistance in rescuing at least 57,413 people in 17,663 SAR events.
-In 2019, 2020 and 2021 (the latest year for which statistics have been compiled), Cospas-Sarsat assistance included the following:
+Between September 1982 and December 2023 the Cospas-Sarsat System provided assistance in rescuing at least 63,745 people in 19,883 SAR events.
+In 2023 Cospas-Sarsat on average assisted in the rescue of almost nine persons each day.
+In 2021, 2022 and 2023 (the latest year for which statistics have been compiled), Cospas-Sarsat assistance included the following:

 These statistics under-count the number of events where Cospas-Sarsat assisted, because they only include cases when an accurate report from SAR personnel is provided back through reporting channels to the Cospas-Sarsat Secretariat.

 Cospas-Sarsat does not undertake search-and-rescue operations.
 This is the responsibility of national administrations that have accepted responsibility for SAR in various geographic regions of the world (typically the same geographic area as their flight information region).
 Cospas-Sarsat provides alert data to those authorities.

 Cospas-Sarsat cooperates with United Nations-affiliated agencies, such as the International Civil Aviation Organization (ICAO), the International Maritime Organization (IMO), and the International Telecommunication Union (ITU), among other international organizations, to ensure the compatibility of the Cospas-Sarsat distress alerting services with the needs, the standards and the applicable recommendations of the global community.
 Cospas-Sarsat is an element of the IMO's Global Maritime Distress Safety System (GMDSS), and is a component of ICAO's Global Aeronautical Distress and Safety System (GADSS).
 The IMO requires automatic-activating Cospas-Sarsat beacons (EPIRBs, see below) on all vessels subject to requirements of the International Convention for the Safety of Life at Sea (so-called SOLAS-class vessels), commercial fishing vessels, and all passenger ships in international waters.
 Similarly, ICAO requires Cospas-Sarsat beacons aboard aircraft on international flights, as well as the ability to track such aircraft when in distress (see "Beacons" under "System architecture" below).
 National administrations often impose requirements in addition to the international requirements of those agencies.

 Cospas-Sarsat only monitors for alerts from digital distress beacons that transmit on 406 MHz (so-called 406 beacons).
 Older beacons that transmit using the legacy analog signal on 121.5 MHz or 243 MHz rely on being received only by nearby aircraft or rescue personnel.
 For satellite reception of alerts by Cospas-Sarsat the beacon must be a model that transmits at 406 MHz.

 Cospas-Sarsat has received many honors for its humanitarian work, including induction into the Space Foundation's Space Technology Hall of Fame for space technologies improving the quality of life for all humanity.